Japan minister denies government considering new nuclear plants

-TOKYO Japan's trade minister on Friday denied a media report and said the government is not considering building new nuclear plants or replacing existing reactors.
+TOKYO (Reuters) - Japan's trade minister on Friday denied a media report and said the government is not considering building new nuclear plants or replacing existing reactors.

 The Nikkei business daily reported earlier that Japan's trade ministry would launch a panel as early as this month to revise the country's energy plan and consider building new nuclear plants or replacing existing plants in the future.